MicrosoftDocs/powerbi-docs/articles/powerbi-service-tutorial-combo-chart-merge-visualizations.md

     ![](media/powerbi-service-tutorial-combo-chart-merge-visualizations/converttocombo_new.png)

 4. Drag **Gross Margin% Last Year** from **Column Values** into **Line Values**.
-Power BI creates two axes, thus allowing the data sets to be scaled differently; the left measures dollars and the right measures percentage.
+Power BI creates two axes, thus allowing the datasets to be scaled differently; the left measures dollars and the right measures percentage.

     ![](media/powerbi-service-tutorial-combo-chart-merge-visualizations/power-bi-combochart.png)